 - 1. Exterior wall faces must have an excess of 30% brick or natural or manufactured stone on each of the exterior wall surfaces, including the front wall face, each side's wall face and the rear wall face of the buildings(not to the interior wall faces of open breezeways).
 On all exterior walls the brick/stone must extend to all areas of grass, landscaping and other areas of soil or mulch. - a.
 30% Brick requirement does not apply to single family homes, townhouses or duplexes. - b.
-30% brick requirement does not apply to rehabilitation projects. - High quality durable low maintenance materials are required for exterior building coverings on all elevations including all exterior trims, fascia, soffits, ceilings and vents and can consist of: - a.
+30% brick requirement does not apply to rehabilitation projects. - 2.
+High quality durable low maintenance materials are required for exterior building coverings on all elevations including all exterior trims, fascia, soffits, ceilings and vents and can consist of: - a.
 Brick must be installed per manufacturer's requirements to achieve at least a 30 year warranty. - b.
 Portland Cement Stucco (No EIFS) must be installed per manufacturer's requirements to achieve at least a 30 year warranty. - c.
 Stone natural or manufactured must be installed per manufacturer's requirements to achieve at least a 30 year warranty. - d.
 Fiber Cement Siding & Trims must be 5/16" thickness or greater and be installed per manufacturer's requirements to achieve at least a 30 year warranty. - e.
 Vinyl Siding must have a .044" thickness or greater and be installed per manufacturer's requirements to achieve at least a 30 year warranty. - f.
-Vinyl Soffit must have a .040" thickness or greater and be installed per manufacturer's requirements to achieve at least a 30 year warranty.
+Vinyl Soffit must have a .040" thickness or greater and be installed per manufacturer's requirements to achieve at least a 30 year warranty. - g.

-- g.
 PVC or Vinyl Composite Trim Boards must be installed per manufacturer's requirements to achieve at least a 30 year warranty. - h.
-PVC Coated Trim Coil must have a .024" thickness or greater for fascia and freeze boards only- must be installed per manufacturer's requirements to achieve at least a 30 year warranty.
+PVC Coated Trim Coil must have a .024" thickness or greater for fascia and freeze boards only- must be installed per manufacturer's requirements to achieve at least a 30 year warranty. - 3.
+Where exterior brick does not extend to an eave line, aluminum flashing shall be installed that extends a minimum of 5" under/behind the above exterior wall surface material and over the outer edge of the brick to prevent water penetration. - 4.
+Weep holes must be below finished slab elevation and not covered by finished grade or landscaping. - 5.
+Siding applications require all exterior penetrations to be installed in plastic J-boxes. - 6.
+Metal z-flashings must be installed behind on top of and below all band boards and be of appropriate size for materials being flashed. - 7.
+Metal flashings must be installed behind on top of and below all veneer material changes. - 8.
+Metal flashing or 20 mil polyethylene when used in conjunction with a self-adhering polyethylene laminate flashing, must be installed above all exterior door and window units.